mythril-forge/homebrew-classes/docs/homebrew/classes/sorcerer.md

 *\*You must roll on the wild magic table when you convert a spell slot of this level.*

 ## Metamagic
 At 2nd level, you gain the ability to twist your spells to suit your needs.
+You can expend your sorcery points to use your Metamagic options.

 You first unlock one unique Metamagic option, detailed in your chosen Sorcerous Origin.